MissVeronica/um-directory-private-fields/README.md

 # UM Directory Private Fields
-Extension to Ultimate Member for User setting private fields in Members Directory.
+Extension to Ultimate Member for User setting of private fields in Members Directory.

 ## UM Settings -> General -> Users
 1. Profile and Registration Form fields to make Private - Select single or multiple Form fields.